SenseNet/sensenet/docs/webdav.md

 ## Custom WebDAV provider

 It is possible to customize the behavior of the WebDAV feature by developing a custom provider.
-Developers can restrict what users see in Windows Explorer and what they can do with files and folders.
+Developers can restrict what users see in Windows Explorer and what they can do with the files and folders.

 - [How to create a custom WebDAV provider](http://community.sensenet.com/docs/tutorials/how-to-create-a-custom-WebDAV-provider/)